sidiousvic/phantom/README.md

 #### 👩🏾‍🏭 Closer to the DOM _metal_

 Frameworks often abstract too much architecture and functionality out of the DOM.
-They make you yield too much to _their way_ of doing things—events, effects, styling, routing—you have to find the solutions withing _their_ ecosystem.
+They make you yield too much to _their way_ of doing things—events, effects, styling, routing—you have to find the solutions within _that_ ecosystem.

 Phantom only helps with DOM rendering.
 It's convenient, but close enough to the DOM that you can integrate it with other solutions without using _fibers_, _combiners_ or _adapters_ of any kind.